Pollinator: Pollinator population declines and conservation

 Pollinators provide a key ecosystem service vital to the maintenance of both wild and agricultural plant communities.
 In 1999 the Convention on Biological Diversity issued the São Paulo Declaration on Pollinators, recognizing the critical role that these species play in supporting and maintaining terrestrial productivity as well as the survival challenges they face due to anthropogenic change.
 Today pollinators are considered to be in a state of decline; some species, such as Franklin's bumble bee (Bombus franklini) have been red-listed and are in danger of extinction.
 Although managed bee hives are increasing worldwide, these can not compensate for the loss of wild pollinators in many locations.

+A 2017 report done for the Center of Biological Diversity utilized data documented in the United States on native bee species and found that nearly 1 in 4 (347 species of 1,437 species) is imperiled and at increasing risk of extinction.
+More than half of the native bee species is in decline and 40% of global insect pollinators (primarily native bees) are highly threatened.

 Declines in the health and population of pollinators pose what could be a significant threat to the integrity of biodiversity, to global food webs, and to human health.
 At least 80% of our world's crop species require pollination to set seed.
+A 2021 study estimated that without pollinators, fertility would be reduced by 80% in half all wild plant species and one-third of all wild plant species would fail to produce any seeds at all.

 An estimated one out of every three bites of food comes to us through the work of animal pollinators.
 The quality of pollinator service has declined over time and this had led to concerns that pollination will be less resistant to extinction in the future.

 A 2022 study concludes that the decline of pollinator populations is responsible for 500,000 early human deaths per year by reducing the supply of healthy foods.
-A decline of pollinators has caused 3-5% loss of fruits, vegetables and nuts.
+A decline of pollinators has caused 3–5% loss of fruits, vegetables and nuts.
 Lower consumption of these healthy foods translates to 1% of all deaths, according to the authors.

+Pesticide usage

+Neonicotinoids (Neonics) are a class of synthetic insecticides that are the most widely applied pesticides today due to its water solubility and ability to treat a wide variety of pests.
+Neonics are highly environmentally persistent, and may contaminate terrestrial and aquatic habitats for as much as six years.
+Exposed honeybees' (Apis mellifera) have been seen to have lower reproductive output, reduction in nest building or failed to build nests, reduced foraging abilities, and weakened immunity.